 Swedish Cucumber Salad with Dill and Parsley

 It’s sweet and sour, crispy at first, then softer as it ages (if there is any left over to age).
 Sharpened with dill and parsley, it is a perfect foil for lots of main dishes.
 It’s fabulous with fresh herbs, but again, don’t let it stop you if all you have are dried.
 Just make it, and while you are eating it, give a shout out to Carol for sharing.

-You could slice the cucumbers in rounds, as usual, and leave seeds in…
+Slice the cucumbers.
+You could slice the cucumbers in rounds, as usual, in which case you will leave the seed in.

-Or you could slice in half vertically, seed the cuke and then slice in half moons
+Or you could slice the cuke in half vertically, seed the cuke by scraping it out with a spoon or melon baller tool, and then slice into half moons.
+How you slice it is entirely your choice!

-Either way, when you mix it all together, it is going to be gorgeous!
+Either way you choose to cut the cucumbers, when you mix it all together, it is going to be gorgeous!

+Swedish Cucumber Salad with Dill and Parsley